-In case you’re in a rush, the TL;DR version is: lab grown diamonds (sometimes referred to as man made diamonds) are 100% real diamonds, chemically and physically identical to natural (aka mined) diamonds.
-The main difference is the origin of the diamond, but the benefits of lab-grown are huge: they’re less expensive, ethically made, and environmentally friendly.
-Our lab grown diamonds are made inside a lab using cutting-edge technology that duplicates the same growing conditions as within the earth’s mantle.
+In case you’re in a rush, the TL;DR version is: lab grown diamonds (sometimes referred to as man made diamonds or lab diamonds) are 100% real diamonds, chemically and physically identical to natural (aka mined) diamonds.
+The main difference is the origin of the diamond, but the benefits of lab-grown are huge: these diamonds cost less, are ethically made, and are environmentally friendly.
+Like natural diamonds, lab grown diamonds can even be used for industrial purposes, since diamonds are extremely useful thanks to their high thermal conductivity.
+Our lab diamond rings are made using cutting-edge technology that duplicates the same growing conditions as within the earth’s mantle.
 Over a period of two months, the seeds undergo a series of processes that expose them to a perfect storm of gases, pressure, and high temperature.
 Layer-by-layer, carbon atoms form upon the seed and eventually crystallize into a rough diamond.

 Before we break down the differences in more detail, it might help to do a quick refresh on how natural diamonds are formed, in case your middle school geology unit has eluded you.
-So pull out some Dunkaroos (or any snack that takes you back) and transport yourself to the seventh grade while we give you the lowdown.
+So pull out some Dunkaroos (or any snack that takes you back) and transport yourself to the seventh grade while we give you the lowdown on diamond formation.

 Diamonds are formed deep within the Earth, in what’s known as the mantle, about 100 miles below the Earth’s surface.
 As you travel closer to the Earth’s core, pressure and temperature increase, which creates the perfect oven for carbon to be converted into diamond (diamonds are the only gemstone to be made from purely one element).
 Through a massive volcanic eruption, these diamonds were transported to the Earth’s surface.
 It’s estimated this process was fairly quick (most likely over the course of several hours), which allowed the diamonds to stay intact without melting.
 Also, they’re old AF: all the natural diamonds we have today are from 1 billion to 3.5 billion years ago.